-When God forgave us (verse 13), he canceled the judgment in God’s written law against us (Romans 3:19).
+The previous verse stated that God forgave us (Col 2:13).
+When he forgave, God canceled the judgment in his written law against us (Romans 3:19).

 “Wiped out” means to erase, obliterate.
 The idea is to wipe by rubbing.
 This word is intense in the original because it is a compound of two words: to wipe and off.
-God wipes out several things in the New Testament: Acts 3:19 (sins); Revelation 3:5 (name in a book);7:17 (tears).
+God wipes out several things in the New Testament: Acts 3:19 (sins); Rev 3:5 (not wipe out name in a book); Rev 7:17 (tears).
 Here God wipes out the list of charges against us.
 God not only forgives our sin, but he blots out the record of it.
-Not only is the handwriting erased, but the document itself is removed.
+Not only is the handwriting erased, but God removed the document itself.

-The word “handwriting” was used in writing outside the New Testament for the posting of public debt.
-It was especially used for a record of financial accounts.
-Special emphasis was given to the handwritten nature of the document.
-This is a note hand signed by a debtor acknowledging his indebtedness.
+Writing outside the New Testament used “handwriting” to post public debt.
+Secular Greek used it primarily for a record of financial accounts.
+The culture of that time gave particular emphasis to the handwritten nature of the document.
+“Handwriting of requirements” was a note signed by hand by a debtor acknowledging his indebtedness.
 It is what we call an IOU.
-It was a record of debts of our nature and acts of sin we signed with our own handwriting.
-Jesus canceled the record of these debts to God.
+It was a record of debts of our nature and acts of sin we signed with our handwriting.
+Jesus canceled the record or history of these debts to God.

-“Handwriting” is used almost exclusively for the autograph on a promissory note.
+People in the first century used “handwriting” almost exclusively for the autograph on a promissory note.
 This word frequently occurs in Roman law.
-It is a signed admission of liability.
+It was a signed admission of liability.
 Our sins pile up as a vast list of debts to God, making it abundantly clear that we are liable before God.

-“Requirements:” decree, ordinance, decision, command, a formalized rule (or set of rules) prescribing what people must do.
+“Requirements” carry the ideas of edict, ordinance, decision, formalized rule (or set of rules) prescribing what people must do.
 This posting of requirements refers to the Mosaic law.
 The law has a certificate of requirements that puts us in debt to God.
-This is God’s public opinion against us; it is his list of directives against personal sin.
+This certificate is God’s public charge against us; it is his list of directives against personal sin.
 God must stand resolved against us because he cannot contradict his own essence and standards.
-Therefore, the law demands perfection.
+Therefore, God’s law demands perfection.